Basis-Theory-Labs/vgs-migration-guide/03-migrate-data/README.md

 # Step 3 - Migrate Data from VGS to Basis Theory

-This application demonstrates how to migrate data from VGS utilizing a VGS Outbound Proxy to detokenize the data and forward it to a [Basis Theory Proxy](https://developers.basistheory.com/concepts/what-is-the-proxy/).
-The Basis Theory Proxy is configured with a Request Reactor to tokenize the payload and forward the resulting token to our backend API.
+This application demonstrates how to migrate data from VGS utilizing a VGS Outbound Proxy to detokenize the data and forward it to a [Basis Theory Proxy](https://developers.basistheory.com/docs/concepts/what-is-the-proxy/).
+The Basis Theory Proxy is configured with a [Request Transform](https://developers.basistheory.com/docs/api/proxies/pre-configured-proxies#request-transforms) to tokenize the payload and forward the resulting token to our backend API.

 We need to the ability to tokenize our VGS tokens as a Basis Theory `card` token.
 In order to do this, we will need to intercept a request to our API from the VGS Outbound Proxy, tokenize multiple VGS tokens as a single Basis Theory token, and forward it to our backend API endpoint.